 Even the most talented and qualified people without disabilities sometimes run into roadblocks.
 So if you're not getting the opportunities you want, don't lose hope.
 Keep trying.
 Your confidence and self-esteem are the biggest assets that will keep you in the running.
 It's only a matter of time before your job-search efforts start generating results.
 Stick with it.

 Helpful Laws and Resources

-Did you know that a new section of the Rehabilitation Act of 1973 is now generating even more employment possibilities?
-It requires all American government agencies—as well as all companies who get money from the federal government—to work toward building workforces consisting of at least seven percent disabled adults.
+Section 503 of the Rehabilitation Act requires all American government agencies—as well as all companies that get money from the federal government—to work toward building workforces consisting of at least seven percent disabled adults.

 And don't forget this: The Americans with Disabilities Act also includes a lot of protections from employment discrimination.
 The law is designed to ensure that everyone is able to be involved in their communities, and that includes those who envision working while disabled.